kt4ngw/kt4ngw.github.io/_pages/about.md

 My current research interests focus on efficient federated learning on mobile clients or devices in mobile edge computing networks or wireless networks, including but not limited to the following

-- Federated Learning (FL) / LLM, Generative Model in FL
+- Federated Learning (FL) , Generative Model in FL
+- Large language models (LLM) in Mobile Edge Computing Networks
 - Edge Intelligence / Cloud-Edge Collaboration
 - Machine Learning / Deep Learning